eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- Experience deploying an estimator for say SLAM/VIO in a real application
 	- Understanding of numerical stability, sensor modeling and system/noise identification
 	- Understanding of theoretical shortcomings in modern algorithms and how to overcome them
++ skill set for Senior Research Scientist, Autonomous Vehicle Research:
+	- We are now recruiting top Research Scientists in Autonomous Vehicle Research.
+	- AI-powered autonomous vehicles that can learn, reason, and interact with people are no longer science fiction.
+Self-driving cars, autonomous delivery vehicles, and autonomous construction vehicles, among others, are getting increasingly close to widespread deployment.
+However, fundamental research questions still need to be addressed in order to achieve full vehicle autonomy.
+For instance, how can we: Remove the traditional barriers among perception, prediction, and planning in order to improve overall system performance?
+Equip autonomous vehicles with online and offline assurances that meet the standards for safety-critical systems?
+Ensure that autonomous vehicles work seamlessly in new places?
+	- These are some of the exciting questions that the newly-established NVIDIA Autonomous Vehicle Research Lab will be tackling.
+The lab will bring together a diverse, interdisciplinary research team working on core topics in vehicle autonomy, ranging from perception and prediction to planning and control, as well as critical related areas such as decision making under uncertainty, deep learning, reinforcement learning, and the verification and validation of safety-critical AI systems.
+The lab will focus on basic research; lab members will be encouraged to publish their work and open-source code.
+NVIDIA is well known for its team culture, and lab researchers will be able to closely interact with others within the company who are experts in perception systems, machine learning, and robotics.
+There is an opportunity to make a strong impact on products, while having the freedom and bandwidth to conduct ground-breaking publishable research.
+	- Designing and implementing cutting-edge techniques in the field of vehicle autonomy, having an opportunity to define your own research.
+	- Publishing your original research and speaking at conferences and events.
+	- Collaborating with other research team members, a diverse set of internal product teams, and external researchers.
+	- Transferring technology you've developed to relevant product groups.
+	- PhD or equivalent experience in Robotics, Computer Science, Computer Engineering or related field.
+	- 4+ years of relevant research experience in the field of vehicle / robot autonomy.
+	- Strong knowledge of theory and practice of vehicle / robot autonomy, or a related area with a strong interest in connecting your work to autonomous vehicles.
+	- A track record of research excellence with your work published in top conferences and journals such as RSS, ICRA, IJRR, NeurIPS, ICML, CVPR, TAC, etc., and other research artifacts such as software projects.
+	- Exceptional programming skills in Python; C++ and parallel programming (e.g., CUDA) are a plus.
+	- Knowledge of common machine learning frameworks such as PyTorch and Tensorflow.
+	- Strong communication and interpersonal skills are required along with the ability to work in a dynamic, research-focused team.
+Experience with mentoring junior engineers and interns is a huge plus.
++ skill set:
+	- We are now recruiting top Research Scientists in Autonomous Vehicle Research.
+	- AI-powered autonomous vehicles that can learn, reason, and interact with people are no longer science fiction.
+Self-driving cars, autonomous delivery vehicles, and autonomous construction vehicles, among others, are getting increasingly close to widespread deployment.
+However, fundamental research questions still need to be addressed in order to achieve full vehicle autonomy.
+For instance, how can we: Remove the traditional barriers among perception, prediction, and planning in order to improve overall system performance?
+Equip autonomous vehicles with online and offline assurances that meet the standards for safety-critical systems?
+Ensure that autonomous vehicles work seamlessly in new places?
+	- These are some of the exciting questions that the newly-established NVIDIA Autonomous Vehicle Research Lab will be tackling.
+The lab will bring together a diverse, interdisciplinary research team working on core topics in vehicle autonomy, ranging from perception and prediction to planning and control, as well as critical related areas such as decision making under uncertainty, deep learning, reinforcement learning, and the verification and validation of safety-critical AI systems.
+The lab will focus on basic research; lab members will be encouraged to publish their work and open-source code.
+NVIDIA is well known for its team culture, and lab researchers will be able to closely interact with others within the company who are experts in perception systems, machine learning, and robotics.
+There is an opportunity to make a strong impact on products, while having the freedom and bandwidth to conduct ground-breaking publishable research.
+	- Designing and implementing cutting-edge techniques in the field of vehicle autonomy, having an opportunity to define your own research.
+	- Publishing your original research and speaking at conferences and events.
+	- Collaborating with other research team members, a diverse set of internal product teams, and external researchers.
+	- Transferring technology you've developed to relevant product groups.
+	- Pursuing PhD or equivalent experience in Robotics, Computer Science, Computer Engineering or related field.
+	- 4+ years of relevant research experience in the field of vehicle / robot autonomy.
+	- Strong knowledge of theory and practice of vehicle / robot autonomy, or a related area with a strong interest in connecting your work to autonomous vehicles.
+	- A track record of research excellence with your work published in top conferences and journals such as ***RSS, ICRA, IJRR, NeurIPS, ICML, CVPR, TAC***, etc., and other research artifacts such as software projects.
+	- Exceptional programming skills in Python; C++ and parallel programming (e.g., CUDA) are a plus.
+	- Knowledge of common machine learning frameworks such as PyTorch and Tensorflow.
+	- Strong communication and interpersonal skills are required along with the ability to work in a dynamic, research-focused team.
+Experience with mentoring junior engineers and interns is a huge plus.
++ skill set:
+	- We are now hiring interns for our DriveIX team, with a preferred start in August or September.
+Join our DriveIX team and help build the real-time, cost-effective computing platform driving our success in this exciting and quickly growing field.
+Intelligent machines powered by AI computers that can learn, reason and interact with people are no longer science fiction.
+Today, a self-driving car powered by AI can meander through a country road at night and find its way.
+An AI-powered robot can learn motor skills through trial and error.
+This is truly an extraordinary time.
+The era of AI has begun.
+	- As a Software Intern on our Copilot team, you will be working on research, design and implementation of software features in the DriveIX and intelligent assistant.
+You will use machine learning, deep learning and computer vision techniques combined with rules-based domain specification to provide monitoring, communication/interaction and external perception capabilities using multiple different type of sensors and inputs on embedded platforms.
+	- Pursuing BS/MS degree in Computer Science/EE or related
+	- You have strong fundamentals in embedded systems, programming and SW design
+	- Strong knowledge of ML/DL techniques, algorithms and tools with exposure to memory networks, CNN, RNN and LSTM and/or Computer Vision
+	- Have shown ability to harness existing data, acquiring and labeling of new data and managing related work flows.
+	- Excellent fluency with C/C++ and Python
+	- You strongly believe that prototyping is the right way to prove the idea
+	- Image, sentiment and object classification experience is highly desired
+	- Experience with one of the following: dialog systems and conversational platforms, computer vision, signal processing
+	- A familiarity with GPU computing (CUDA, OpenCL, OpenACC)
+	- Background with Dockers and Kubernetes
+	- Familiarity with TensorRT
+	- Worked with variety of vision, depth and audio sensors
+	- Worked on programming automotive CAN bus
 + skill set:
 	- BLAH.
 + skill set: